Edge Intersection Graphs of L-Shaped Paths in Grids: Characterization and Recognition of Split

+Consider the graph $G_1$ with the split partition $(C,S)$ where $C=\{c_1, c_2, c_3\}$, $S=\{s_1, s_2, s_3 \}$, and $s_i c_i, s_i c_{i+1} \in E(G)$ with the subscripts taken modulo 3.
+Each pair of $S$-vertices is in a gem.
+Observation~\ref{obs:gem-on-crown} says that in an $[\La]$-representation of a gem, exactly one of its two $S$-vertices lies on the crown.
+This is not possible.
+So, $G_1$ is not an $[\La]$-graph.
+Similarly, Observations~\ref{obs:gem-on-crown} and \ref{obs:comparable} show that $G_2$, $G_3$, and $G_4$ are not $[\La]$-graphs.

+Consider the graph $G_5$.
+Suppose $G_5$ admits an $[\La]$-representation.
+Let $B_1, B_2, B_3$ be the three $S$-bulls of $G_5$.
+By Observation~\ref{obs:bull-on-vertical}, each $B_i$ contains an $S$-vertex $s_i$ such that $P_{s_i}$ lies on the trunk or crown.
+Without loss of generality, we may assume the trunk contains $s_1$ and $s_2$.
+The fact that $s_1$ is incomparable with $s_2$ contradicts Observation~\ref{obs:comparable}.
+Similar arguments show that $G_6$ and $G_7$ are not $[\La]$-graphs.

+Finally, it is a routine but tedious matter to show that all proper induced subgraphs of the graphs in Figure~\ref{fig:characterization} are $[\La]$-graphs. \end{myproof}

-The {\em k-sun} ($k \geq 3$) is the graph obtained by taking a cycle on $2k$ vertices and joining odd-indexed vertices by edges.
-So, a 3-sun is the graph $S_1$, a 4-sun is the graph $S_2$, and $S_3$ occurs in any $k$-sun with $k \geq 5$.
+The {\em k-sun} ($k \geq 3$) is the graph obtained by taking a cycle on $2k$ vertices and joining every pair of odd-indexed vertices by an edge.
+So, a 3-sun is the graph $G_1$, a 4-sun is the graph $G_2$, and $G_3$ occurs in any $k$-sun with $k \geq 5$.
 A graph is {\em strongly chordal} if it is chordal and contains no $k$-sun.
-The following lemma follows from Lemma~\ref{lem:9graphs}. \begin{observation} Chordal $\cap$ $[\La]$ = Strongly Chordal $\cap [\La]$. $\Box$ \end{observation}
+The following follows from Lemma~\ref{lem:9graphs}. \begin{observation} Chordal $\cap$ $[\La]$ = Strongly Chordal $\cap [\La]$. \proofBox \end{observation}